 After our Stone Town escapade, we finally reached Forodhani Gardens and checked out a few things along the beach:

-the House of Wonders (the Wonders weren’t all that wonderful, in my opinion)
+The House of Wonders (the Wonders weren’t all that wonderful, in my opinion)

-the Palace Museum (see: House of Wonders)
+The Palace Museum (see: House of Wonders)

-Mercury’s (a very touristy restaurant with touristy—read: not amazing—food), where the only interesting thing was this item on the menu:
+And Mercury’s (a very touristy restaurant with touristy—read: not amazing—food), where the only interesting thing was this item on the menu:

 Finding a taxi back to Imani, as usual, was another adventure in itself—with guys trying to usher us into unmarked taxi cards and trying to offer Sarah “extra-special prices” (of 5,000 Tanzanian shillings extra), we eventually got them to cut the crap and found our way back.